-The August Wilson African American Cultural Center Global Advisory Council, individuals that are exceptional in their respective fields are committed to supporting arts and culture.
+The August Wilson African American Cultural Center Global Arts Advisory Council is made up of exceptional individuals who have excelled in their fields and are committed to supporting arts and culture.
 They have a voice and presence that commands attention and respect.
 This advisory board takes the name and brand of the August Wilson African American Cultural Center to new heights, destinations and audiences.

 • To raise the visibility of August Wilson African American Cultural Center in the national and international arts community

 • To help publicize and promote the August Wilson African American Cultural Center to audiences beyond Pittsburgh

 • To benefit from the experience of Advisors regarding strategic planning and addressing art and culture of the African Diaspora

 • To benefit from the prestige associated with participation of Advisors

 A 2016 Doris Duke Artist Award recipient and 2015 City Center Choreographer in residence, Kyle Abraham is from Pittsburgh, Pennsylvania.
 He is a 2013 MacArthur Fellow.
 Previous awards include being named a 2012 USA Ford Fellow, a Creative Capital grantee, and receiving a 2012 Jacob’s Pillow Dance Award.
 In 2010, Abraham received a prestigious Bessie Award for Outstanding Performance in Dance for his work in The Radio Show and a Princess Grace Award for Choreography in 2010.
 The previous year, he was selected as one of Dance Magazine’s 25 To Watch for 2009.